You are here

 Upon purchasing the downloadable version from the

-webshop, a pop-up will prompt the user to reconfirm the User name and Machine name (defaulted in the pop-up message) and return the communication to ITU by choosing “send”.
+webshop, a pop-up will prompt the user to reconfirm the User name and Machine name (defaulted in the pop-up message).
+By clicking either "Send email" or "Request license file from ITU Sales"

 Running the Navigator a second time, the license information now received from ITU will be prompted for saving in the same root directory where the .exe file was originally saved.